 TBAE staff pared down its usual survey instrument to focus on the eight questions required by the Governor's office, plus one free-response option for those who chose to contribute.
-The shortening and simplification of this year's survey is out of awareness of and sensitivity to the upheaval caused by COVID-19.
-We note, additionally, that the shortened format resulted in a higher number of responses than the previous biennium, even without the usual "reminder" email to rekindle interest in taking the survey.
-We suspect that the shortened survey, which took an average of one minute and twenty-eight seconds (1:28) to complete and was completed by 100 percent of respondents, was a welcome relief in comparison to a longer, more involved survey.
 The agency asked the following questions, with the responses for each (aside from the last) on a scale as promulgated and including a N/A option:

 - 1. How satisfied are you with agency staff, including employee courtesy, friendliness, and knowledgeability, and whether staff members adequately identify themselves to customers by name, including the use of name plates or tags for accountability? - 2.
-How satisfied are you with agency communications, including toll-free telephone access, the average time you spend on hold, call transfers, access to a live person, letters, electronic mail, and any applicable text messaging or mobile applications? - 3.
-How satisfied are you with the agency's Internet site, including the ease of use of the site, mobile access to the site, information on the location of the site and the agency, and information accessible through the site such as a listing of services and programs and whom to contact for further information or to complain? - 4.
-How satisfied are you with the agency's complaint handling process, including whether it is easy to file a complaint and whether responses are timely? - 5.
+How satisfied are you with agency communications, including toll-free telephone access, the average time you spend on hold, call transfers, access to a live person, letters, electronic mail, and any applicable text messaging or mobile applications?

+3. How satisfied are you with the agency's Internet site, including the ease of use of the site, mobile access to the site, information on the location of the site and the agency, and information accessible through the site such as a listing of services and programs and whom to contact for further information or to complain?

+- 4. How satisfied are you with the agency's complaint handling process, including whether it is easy to file a complaint and whether responses are timely? - 5.
 How satisfied are you with the agency's ability to timely serve you, including the amount of time you wait for service in person? - 6.
 How satisfied are you with any agency brochures or other printed information, including the accuracy of that information? - 7.
 How satisfied are you with the agency's facilities, including your ability to access the agency, the office location, signs, and cleanliness? - 8.
 Please rate your overall satisfaction with the agency. - 9.
 As a stakeholder in the design professions, your expertise is valuable.
 What else would you like TBAE to know? (free-text responses)

-Agency staff.
+1. Agency staff.

 Survey responses indicate continued satisfaction among respondents with regard to agency staff.
-66 percent of respondents indicated satisfaction, while four percent indicated dissatisfaction.
+62 percent of respondents indicated satisfaction, while five percent indicated dissatisfaction.